martinvonz/jj/docs/technical/concurrency.md

 objects), pointers to parent operation(s) (like how commit objects point to parent commit(s)), and metadata about the operation.
 These types are defined in `op_store.proto` The operation log is normally linear.
-It becomes non-linear if there are concurrent operations.
+It becomes non-linear if there are divergent operations.

 When a command starts, it loads the repo at the latest operation.
 Because the associated view object completely defines the repo state, the running command will not see any changes made by other processes thereafter.
 When the operation completes, it is written with the start operation as parent.
 The operation cannot fail to commit (except for disk failures and such).
-It is left for the next command to notice if there were concurrent operations.
+It is left for the next command to notice if there were divergent operations.
 It will have to be able to do that anyway since the concurrent operation could have arrived via a distributed file system.
 This model -- where each operation sees a consistent view of the repo and is guaranteed to be able to commit their changes -- greatly